TemitopeoluwaGiwa/ALX-T-Data-Analyst-Nanodegree/Ford GoBike data analysis/README.md

 6. **Customer Ride Duration**: Customers tend to take longer rides, offering an opportunity to tailor subscription offerings and incentives for this user segment.

-7. **Weekend Riding Habits**: Users tend to keep bikes for longer periods before returning them to the nearest end stations on weekends, indicating leisurely rides and potential strategies to encourage longer rentals during weekends.
+7. **Weekend Riding Habits**: Users tend to keep bikes for more extended periods before returning them to the nearest end stations on weekends, indicating leisurely rides and potential strategies to encourage longer rentals during weekends.

 8. **Age-Ride Duration Relationship (Customers)**: There is a slight negative correlation between age and ride duration among customers, suggesting that younger customers may opt for longer rides.
 This insight can guide marketing efforts targeting younger audiences.